4.84 from 6 votes

 TIPS:

-• I used green lentils rather than brown for this French Lentil Salad.
-They take longer to cook than brown but work better in salads because they hold together better after cooking.
+• Green lentils take longer to cook than brown ones, but they work better in salads because they hold together better after cooking.

-• Always be sure to look lentils over for any debris, such as twigs, stones, or shriveled lentils.
+• Always look lentils over for any debris, such as twigs, stones, or shriveled lentils.

 MAKE AHEAD: